pkardas/notes/books/head-first-design-patterns/notes.md

 > is a solution to a problem in a context.

 - The context is the situation in which the pattern applies.
-This should beL recurring situation.
+This should be recurring situation.
 - The problem refers to the goal you are trying to achieve in this context, but it also refers to any constraints that occur in the context.
 - The solution is what you are after: a general design that anyone can apply that resolves the goal and set of